I have pulled a few pictures of my favorite 2008 dolls from Integrity Toys.

 The Muse Adele, available at this past convention, is one of the most beautiful Adeles of all.
 Her hair is flocked and her screening is perfection.
 She is wearing Concerto in M Agnes' black gown from the Baltimore convention (with a different belt) and the faux fur shrug, red gloves and earrings from her own outfit.
 Necklace is from another outfit.

 Erin and Colette, the new Nu-Face dolls are just so perfect that I haven't even redressed them.
 I adore them!

 The delicate-looking blonde below is Eden.
 She is a new character who was introduced as part of a two- doll set along with a character called Lillith.
 The set was called Elements of Surprise.
-Eden is wearing a combination of fashion pieces and sitting on the top of an acrylic AvantGuard chair.
 I'd love to see more of this pretty doll.

 Last, but in no way least, is Kumi.
-This doll blows me away every time I look at her.
+This gift set blows me away every time I look at it.
 The clothes she came with and her face are amazing.

 It's a good thing to love your dolls!
 Here's to a new year filled with more spectacular little faces and wonderful outfits.
 Happy New Year to all my readers.

 - Sales: Props, Backdrops, Miniatures

 - Sales: Other Dolls, BJD, Fashion, Wigs ++